Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Rescaling of the physical volume and continuum limit for the modes

+Remarkably, the same result about the degree of homogeneity in ${\cal V}$ can be seen to apply to the dressed metric approach to LQC \cite{hybrmass}.
+In fact, this is the only important point needed for our arguments: the homogeneity in the dependence on ${\cal V}$ of the time-dependent masses, and of the second derivative with respect to the conformal time, with homogeneity degree equal to $2/3$.
+Furthermore, our discussion would continue to be applicable beyond the effective regime provided that such a homogeneity is valid for the (ratios of) expectation values that determine the time-dependent masses and the change to the conformal time.

-It is easy to convince oneself that, by means of this rescaling of the physical volume variable, we pass in practice from wavevectors that are given by any (nonzero) integer vector $\vec{n}$ multiplied by $2\pi$ to a rescaled sequence of wavevectors of the form $2\pi \vec{n}v_R^{-1/3}$.
+Based on our comments, if we now extract from ${\cal V}$ a (c-)number ${\cal V}_{R}$ and adjust the conformal time consequently, all the mode equations remain formally the same except for the term proportional to the square wavenumber, that gets a relative factor of ${\cal V}_{R}^{-2/3}$ compared to the rest of contributions.
+It is thus easy to convince oneself that, by means of this rescaling of the physical volume variable, we pass in practice from wavevectors that are given by any (nonzero) integer vector $\vec{n}$ multiplied by $2\pi$ to a rescaled sequence of wavevectors of the form $2\pi \vec{n}{\cal V}_R^{-1/3}$.
 This rescaling can be used with a double purpose.